-The statement below provides a general overview of how we will use the information you provide.
+The statement below provides an overview of how we will treat the information you provide to us.

 Who we are

-The Board is the data controller of the information you provide and will ensure it is protected and used in line with data protection legislation.
+We are the Independent Remuneration Board of the Senedd.
+We are the data controller of the information you provide and will ensure it is protected and used in line with data protection legislation.

 Why we are collecting this information

 We use personal data to fulfil our functions and activities.
 These include:

 - making decisions on the pay and allowances available to Members of the Senedd under our Determination;